 Person re-identification is a specific person retrieval problem across non-overlapping, disjoint cameras.
-The goal of Re-ID is to determine whether a person-of-interest has appeared in another place at a distinct time captured by a different camera, or even the same camera at a different time instant.
-The query of a person can be represented by an image, a video sequence, and even a text description.
+Re-ID aims to determine whether a person-of-interest has appeared in another place at a distinct time captured by a different camera or even the same camera at a different time instant.
+A person’s query can be represented by an image, a video sequence, and even a text description.

 The field of re-identification is a widely studied research field.
 With the urgent demand for public safety and an increasing number of surveillance cameras, the re-identification of people is also an important goal with great practical importance.